bentodman/ArtnetViz/README.md

 ## Usage

-Run the application using the provided shell script:
+To run the application:

 ```
-./start.sh
+./run.sh
 ```

 Or with npm:

 ```
-npm start
+npm run run
 ```

 The application will: